-How to Get Into Wesleyan University: Admissions Data & Strategies
+How to Get Into Wesleyan University: Acceptance Rate & Strategies

 Wesleyan University is a top 20 liberal arts school that has never been afraid to do things their way.
-Situated in Middletown, Connecticut, Wesleyan is slightly larger than many of its peers with 2,800+ undergraduates and it places a great deal of emphasis on intellectual exploration, creativity, and interdisciplinary learning.
-Wesleyan’s uniquely superb academic offerings and one-of-a-kind vibe have made it a top-choice college for brilliant teens from all over the globe.
+Situated in Middletown, Connecticut, Wesleyan is slightly larger than many of its peers with 2,800+ undergraduates.
+It also places a great deal of emphasis on intellectual exploration, creativity, and interdisciplinary learning, making it a top-choice college for brilliant teens from all over the globe.
+Even though Wesleyan has always been a highly selective institution, the quest to gain acceptance into this liberal arts gem entered a new stratosphere of selectivity around 2010, and acceptance rates have been dropping ever since.

 To give future Wesleyan applicants a better sense of their admissions chances, this blog will cover the following topics:

-• Wesleyan University’s Class of 2025 acceptance rate
+• Wesleyan University’s Class of 2029 acceptance rate (plus how to predict your chances with our free admissions calculator)

 • SAT, ACT, and class rank of accepted Wesleyan University applicants

-• Wesleyan Admissions trends for the Class of 2025
+• Admissions trends for the Class of 2029

 • Wesleyan University’s system for rating applicants